 Some students worry taking a break between college and medical school will result in a difficult transition, but that doesn’t have to be the case.
 “I feel I had many advantages attending medical school as an older student,” Dr. Remakus says.

 In addition to having a clear direction for his life, Dr. Remakus also mentions he was more comfortable with diverse social interactions, was better prepared financially, and had a greater understanding of patient needs.
+He hopes he can help other nontraditional students make the transition through his writing.

 To allow time to prepare and mature